 With its October 2007 retail-minus decision, the NRA attempted to go the extra mile as regards regulating the wholesale broadband access market.
 The SMP operator, which has challenged the extent of the remedies imposed, has an obligation to provide access to alternative operators in a manner that will allow functional IP telephony, IPTV and video on demand (VoD), in view of the fact that the same services have been provided to the customers by its retail unit.
-Despite the fact that alternative operator in a unique situation within the EU.
+Despite the fact that alternative operators are not able to diversify their offers from the incumbent's content, this puts the SMP operator in a unique situation within the EU.

 Furthermore, based on a complaint by an alternative operator, APEK reconsidered the scope for application of its October 2007 decision, and mandated the incumbent, inter alia, to replicate its upper frequency-band bitstream product, which was offered to its retail unit.
 Naked DSL offered at a price of retail minus up to 66% plus a surcharge for the lower-frequency band of the local loop thus became a part of the reference bitstream offer as of November 2008.